andreamoleri/DataArchitecture/README.md

 #### Benefits of Using Docker

-- **Portability**: docker containers can run on any machine that has Docker installed, regardless of the underlying operating system.
+- **Portability:** docker containers can run on any machine that has Docker installed, regardless of the underlying operating system.
 This eliminates the "it works on my machine" problem and streamlines deployment across different environments.

-- **Isolation**: containers isolate applications from each other and from the underlying infrastructure, ensuring that changes or updates to one application do not affect others running on the same host.
+- **Isolation:** containers isolate applications from each other and from the underlying infrastructure, ensuring that changes or updates to one application do not affect others running on the same host.

-- **Efficiency**: containers share the host operating system kernel, making them lightweight and efficient compared to traditional virtual machines.
+- **Efficiency:** containers share the host operating system kernel, making them lightweight and efficient compared to traditional virtual machines.
 Multiple containers can run on the same hardware without significant overhead.

-- **Scalability**: docker's architecture allows applications to be quickly deployed and scaled horizontally by adding or removing containers, making it ideal for microservices architectures and distributed applications.
+- **Scalability:** docker's architecture allows applications to be quickly deployed and scaled horizontally by adding or removing containers, making it ideal for microservices architectures and distributed applications.

 ### Large Volume Data Management in MongoDB